sapporo-wes/sapporo-service/README.md

 The sapporo-service is a standard implementation conforming to the [Global Alliance for Genomics and Health](https://www.ga4gh.org) (GA4GH) [Workflow Execution Service](https://github.com/ga4gh/workflow-execution-service-schemas) (WES) API specification.

 We have also extended the API specification.
-For more details, please refer to [`./sapporo-wes-1-1-0-openapi-spec.yml`](./sapporo-wes-1-1-0-openapi-spec.yml) for more details.
+For more details, please refer to [`./sapporo-wes-spec-2.0.0.yml`](./sapporo-wes-spec-2.0.0.yml) for more details.

-One of the key features of the sapporo-service is its ability to abstract workflow engines, making it easy to adapt various workflow engines to the WES standard.
-Currently, we have verified compatibility with the following workflow engines:
+The service is compatible with the following workflow engines:

 - [cwltool](https://github.com/common-workflow-language/cwltool)
 - [nextflow](https://www.nextflow.io)